-Hello Miki, who are you?
+Hello Mike, who are you?
 How would you define yourself?

-I am Miki, an Anglo-Japanese and French visual artist.
+I'm Miki, an Anglo-Japanese and French visual artist.
 My work is torn between illustration, fine arts and design.
-It is a kind of hybrid.
+It's kind of a hybrid.

 I was born in Kyoto (Japan) although I was raised in the south of France and now I live in London.